Working with WebAssembly and WASI 0.2 components 2026-05-28

 Thus far, we've only looked at building very simple components in WAT.
 Now it's time to move to a higher level language, Rust, so that we can explore how to create and use more complex components.

-Historically in Rust, the easiest approach to create WenAssembly to use in a browser was:
+Historically in Rust, the typical approach to create WebAssembly to use in a browser was:

-wasm32-unknown-unknowntarget (theunknowns here signify that we know nothing about the host platform or architecture, and so have no access to things like networking and the filesystem). - Use something like
+1. Compile to the wasm32-unknown-unknown target (the unknowns here signify that we know nothing about the host platform or architecture, and so have no access to things like networking and the filesystem).

 More recently, Rust now provides a couple of other WASM targets: wasm32-wasip1 and wasm32-wasip2, which support WASI 0.1 and WASI 0.2 respectively.
 We'll use the wasm32-wasip2 target alongside the wit-bindgen library.
 The wasm32-wasip2 target means that Rust code will make use of WASI P2 interfaces as required for things like file and network access as well as CLI features like fetching the arguments or environment variables.
 This means that some (but not all) of the std library in Rust will now be available to programs compiled to WASM. wit-bindgen then makes it possible to define custom imports and exports beyond those interfaces provided by WASI 0.2, allowing us to write Rust libraries which can require and export custom interfaces with complex types.